Desing of an Active Ageing Program for Rural areas in Galicia - ENRUGA

 Zurrón Ocio, Montserrat (Chairman)

-PEREIRO ROZAS, ARTURO JOSE (Secretary)
+PEREIRO ROZAS, ARTURO JOSE (Member)

 Zurrón Ocio, Montserrat (Chairman)

-PEREIRO ROZAS, ARTURO JOSE (Secretary)
+PEREIRO ROZAS, ARTURO JOSE (Member)

 Authorship